 Certain visitors may be entitled to free public health services.
-In particular, people from other EU/ European Economic Area (EEA) member states and Switzerland who are visiting Ireland temporarily (i.e., on holiday or on business) are entitled to free emergency health services.
-You should bring your European Health Insurance Card with you when you are travelling to Ireland (unless you are from the UK where you should carry evidence of UK residence).
+In particular, people from other European Union (EU) or European Economic Area (EEA) member states or Switzerland who are visiting Ireland temporarily (for example, on holiday or on business) are entitled to medical care if they become ill or have an accident.

 Ireland and Australia have a reciprocal health agreement.
 This means that Australian visitors to Ireland are entitled to receive emergency public hospital treatment subject to the normal charges for non-medical card holders in Ireland.
-In addition, Australian nationals in Ireland are also entitled to assistance towards the cost of prescribed drugs and medicines on the same basis as those normally resident in Ireland.
+They are also entitled to assistance towards the cost of prescribed drugs and medicines on the same basis as people normally resident in Ireland.

-Other people who come to live, work and study here or who retire to Ireland are likely to be regarded as living here ("ordinarily resident" is the legal term) and to come under the rules as described in Entitlement to Public Health Services and Medical Cards.
+People who come to live, work or study in Ireland for a longer period or who retire to Ireland are likely to be regarded as living here (ordinarily resident is the legal term) and to come under the rules as described in Entitlement to health services and medical cards.

 Other visitors to Ireland are not entitled to avail of free or subsidised public health services except in cases of hardship.
 In general, if they have to use health services, they must pay the full economic cost of those services.